zakirullin/cognitive-load/README.md

 The [Tanenbaum-Torvalds debate](https://en.wikipedia.org/wiki/Tanenbaum%E2%80%93Torvalds_debate) argued that Linux's monolithic design was flawed and obsolete, and that a microkernel architecture should be used instead.
 Indeed, the microkernel design seemed to be superior "from a theoretical and aesthetical" point of view.
 On the practical side of things - three decades on, microkernel-based GNU Hurd is still in development, and monolithic Linux is everywhere.
 This page is powered by Linux, your smart teapot is powered by Linux.
 By monolithic Linux.

 A well-crafted monolith with truly isolated modules is often much more flexible than a bunch of microservices.
 It also requires far less cognitive effort to maintain.
-It's only when the need for separate deployments becomes crucial (e.g. development team scaling) that you should consider adding a network layer between the modules (future microservices).
+It's only when the need for separate deployments becomes crucial, such as scaling the development team, that you should consider adding a network layer between the modules, future microservices.

 ## Feature-rich languages
 We feel excited when new features got released in our favourite language.
 We spend some time learning these features, we build code upon them.